-Examples sheets are made available by the lecturer at regular intervals and there are examples classes to help you understand the material.
-For each examples sheet, two questions should be highlighted.
+Examples sheets for each course are made available by the lecturer at regular intervals and there are examples classes to help you understand the material.
+For each examples sheet, two (or more) questions will be highlighted.
 You are encouraged to submit your answers to these highlighted questions for marking, so that you can gain feedback on your understanding of the course and the appropriate way to answer questions.
 You may be asked to scan your work (using a smartphone, for example), and submit it electronically by email or on the corresponding lecture course Moodle.